lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Great!
 But the table headers aren't informative.
-We set them using the renaming function, with header as the argument.
-Then we give the names of each column.
-Here we want only one named column.
-We're basically done!
-Further editing is simple as this is just a data frame.
+We set them using the renaming function, using the argument header and providing the names of each column.
+Here we added a single column called Characteristics.

 ---